matthieuSolente/email-darkmode/README.md

 **Note**:

-It's working on Mac OS Monterrey, Big Sur, Mojave so you will have the white image.
-The background won't change so here Remi adds a wrapping div with the "email-dark-background" class to change the background color.
+It's working on Mac OS so on Mac OS Monterrey, Big Sur, Mojave you will have the white image.
+The background won't change on these versions so to avoid white image on light background you'll have to change the background color of the container.
-If you choose light mode (see below), there won't be any changes on Mac OS so on Mac OS Monterrey, Big Sur, Mojave (so you'll have the dark image on light background)
+If you choose light mode, there won't be any changes on Mac OS so on Mac OS Monterrey, Big Sur, Mojave (so you'll have the dark image on light background)

 ```
 <meta name="color-scheme" content="light">